btsherid/scripts/README.md

 * **scrub-dns-external-internal.sh**: Takes two csv files and checks to see if all entries from one exist in the other.
 * **scrub-listserv.sh**: Checks email listserv against active users to see if any users need to be removed or added to the listserv.
 * **setup-gcp-mover.sh**: Does necessary installation and configuration for a server to be used to move data to GCP.
+* **sf_search_extension_all_volumes.sh**: Uses Starfish software to search for all files with a given extension across volumes of interest.
+Also does post processing of output file.
+* **sf_search_fastq_fq_all_volumes.sh**: Uses Starfish software to search for all .fastq/.fq files with a given extension across volumes of interest.
+Also does post processing of output file and idenfitifcation of deletable files.
+* **sf_search_group_files_all_volumes.sh**: Uses Starfish software to search for all files owned by a given group across volumes of interest.
+Also does post processing of output file.
 * **show-firewalld-blockedlist.sh**: Prints out the firewalld blocked list.
 * **start-clusterrstudio1.sh**: Starts a singularity container via a SLURM job that runs a web app.
 * **start-clusterrstudio2.sh**: Starts a singularity container via a SLURM job that runs a web app.